Cinema of Canada: Reception

-Churchill's Island and If You Love This Planet were awarded the Academy Award for Best Documentary Short Film.
-Neighbours was also awarded in 1953, being the first time the NFB received an Academy Award.
+Productions from the NFB received 64 Academy Award nominations and ten victories by 2000.
 The Crawleys produced 2,500 films and won over 200 awards during their careers, including the Academy Award for Best Documentary Feature Film for The Man Who Skied Down Everest.

+Churchill's Island, If You Love This Planet, and Neighbours were awarded the Academy Award for Best Documentary Short Film.
 The Sand Castle, Special Delivery, and Every Child were awarded the Academy Award for Best Animated Short Film.
 I'll Find a Way was awarded the Academy Award for Best Live Action Short Film.

 David Bairstow's Royal Journey won the BAFTA Award for Best Documentary in 1952.

 Colin Low's The Romance of Transportation in Canada was awarded the Prix du Film d'Animation at the Cannes Film Festival in 1953.
 Brault won the Cannes Film Festival Award for Best Director for Orders.